TheOdinProject/curriculum/rails/project_ar_basics.md

 In this warmup, you'll be given a variety of scenarios and you'll be asked to map out what the data models will look like for each one.
 You can do it with a pen and paper or, if you're lucky enough to be around one, a whiteboard.
 There are a few specific accepted techniques for how to map out models and associations but just do whatever comes naturally to you.
 One way to do it is with a list of models and another is to create a visual diagram where each model is represented by a box and you connect them with appropriate arrows.

-For each scenario, you'll be asked to write down the data, associations, validations necessary to build it.
+For each scenario, you'll be asked to write down the data, associations, and validations necessary to build it.
 That means which models (data tables) will be necessary to store the data (and which columns you will need), which fields of those tables will be subject to validation (e.g. minimum password length or username uniqueness).
 Don't worry if you're not quite sure how to implement a given thing, the point here is to start thinking about how the data would be structured.

 Example: You are building a blog for your startup which will have multiple authors and each author can write multiple posts.

 This might look like:

-*Note: I'll include the :id, :created_at and :updated_at columns but you can safely assume they're always there since Rails or the database gives them to you automatically*
+*Note: I'll include the `:id`, `:created_at` and `:updated_at` columns but you can safely assume they're always there since Rails or the database gives them to you automatically*

 * Authors

         username:string [unique, 4-12 chars, present]
         email:string [unique, present]
         password:string [6-16 chars, present]
         id:integer
         created_at:datetime
         updated_at:datetime

         has_many posts

 * Posts

         title:string [unique, present]
         body:text [present]
         author_id:integer [present]
         id:integer
         created_at:datetime
         updated_at:datetime

         belongs_to author

 Use whatever format feels best to you.